 According to Google, 40% of people search only on a smartphone in an average day, 80% use a smartphone, and 57% use more than one type of device.
 Gartner says that consumers will own and use three to four devices by 2018.
 And, according to a study by Global Workplace Analytics, 80% to 90% of the U.S. workforce says they would like to telework at least part time, and Fortune 1000 companies around the globe are entirely revamping their space around the fact that employees are already mobile.

 That’s why it’s become increasingly incumbent on organisations to enable mobile learning.

 Encourage employees to take ownership of their own learning

 Empowering employees to learn outside the office is a great way to get them to take ownership of their own learning.
 They can learn a lot through online sharing with their own professional and social networks, and independently researching on the Internet—be it through Google, YouTube videos, or LinkedIn—but there are also many learning opportunities available out in the real world too.

-At the end of the day, personalizing employee learning is about more than simply modernizing learning and development (though that’s obviously important).
+At the end of the day, personalising employee learning is about more than simply modernising learning and development (though that’s obviously important).
 It’s also about providing learning that’s beyond the bounds of the work they must do.